 - If your deck is over 3 feet high a drawing (site plan) showing your deck’s location, size and distance from lot lines and other structures will be needed.
 The site plan must show the entire property and be drawn to scale.
 Using a scale of 1″=20′ usually works best.
 Show the measurements of the lot, house, deck, and any other structures.
 Also show the distances from the house and deck to the lot lines and any other structures.
 View the site plan example

-- All decks require construction drawings showing the deck size, post locations, beam sizes, and joist size and spacing.
+- Construction drawings showing the deck size, post locations, beam sizes, and joist size and spacing.

 Obtain a Building Permit